Gu Jiegang: Xiamen and Sun Yat-sen University

 Under the administration of university president Lim Boon Keng, Xiamen emerged as a center of cultural studies, recruiting many scholars displaced from Beida.
 Lim recruited Lin Yutang as the dean of the School of Letters and the general secretary of the National Studies Institute.
 Lin hired Gu, Sun Fuyuan, and the novelist Lu Xun as professors for the institute at a high salary.
 This attracted many more scholars from Beijing, including Rong Zhaozu.
 In late 1926, the faculty of the institute, including Gu, organized a weekly newsletter and a Customs Survey Society.
 Gu and Rong were appointed the chief editors of the newsletter, which began publication on 5 January 1927.
 Gu chose to specialize in studying the tombstones of the city.
 He also traveled to nearby Quanzhou to survey temples to the local Land God.

 Gu feuded with Lu Xun at Xiamen; Lu denounced him as a member of the "Hu Shih Clique" and felt that he was overly influential in the university.
 In a short story titled Controlling the Waters, Lu featured a stuttering caricature of Gu named Mister Birdshead (鳥頭先生), making fun of both his physical appearance and lifelong speech disorder.
 Parodying Gu's theories on the mythical origins of Yu the Great, Mister Birdshead argues that Yu could not have been historical, as his named contained a radical meaning "insect", and insects are unable to divert floods.
-Lu left the university in January 1927, primairly for financial reasons.
+Lu left the university in January 1927, primarily for financial reasons.
 He later accused Gu of participating in the repression of student demonstrators while at Xiamen.
 Funding difficulties and layoffs led Gu to leave the university soon after; the National Studies Institute dissolved in mid-February 1927.